When Do You Ovulate And How Long Does It Last?

 If you’re trying to conceive, it’s more important to know when the fertile window occurs than when you ovulate.
 Luckily, the fertile window lasts longer than ovulation itself—6 days compared to just a few hours.
 The reason for this is that sperm can live inside the female reproductive tract for up to five days.
 Your best chances for pregnancy occur when sperm is waiting in your fallopian tubes before ovulation occurs.

 Ovulation is when a mature egg is released from one of the ovaries.
 It’s then pushed down the fallopian tubes toward the uterus.
 If a sperm manages to fertilize the egg during its journey, it implants in the uterine lining and grows to become a fetus.
 If not, the egg disintegrates into the uterine lining and is shed during menstruation.
 The moment an egg is released from the ovaries is instantaneous.

-How long does the egg live for?
+How long does ovulation last?

 So if you have sex a few days before ovulation, the sperm can wait patiently in your fallopian tubes for ovulation to occur.
-And if you have sex very soon after ovulation, the fastest sperm can reach the egg within a half hour—in time to catch the egg before it dies.
+And if you have sex very soon after ovulation, the fastest sperm can reach the egg within a half hour—potentially in time to catch the egg before it dies.

 How long do eggs last?